Paloma Creek, Texas: Education

 The Paloma Creek census-designated place is within the Denton Independent School District.
-The CDP is zoned to Paloma Creek Elementary School, Navo Middle School, and Braswell High School.
+The CDP is zoned to Union Park and Catherine Bell Elementary Schools dependent on home address.
+Paloma Creek Elementary School was closed and repurposed in 2026 following several years of failing state test scores paired with declining enrollment.
+The CDP is zoned to Navo Middle School, and Braswell High School.

-Previously, all of the CDP was zoned to Paloma Creek Elementary, and Navo Middle School, while it was split between the boundaries of Billy Ryan High School and Denton High School.
+From 2007 to 2016, all of the CDP was zoned to Paloma Creek Elementary and Navo Middle School,while being split between the boundaries of Billy Ryan High School and Denton High School.